Yetenol/antonpusch.de/content/latex-listings.md

 # Examples

-- import the file [yetenol-styles.sty](latex-listings.md#Styling%20setup) for the required style definitions
+- import the file [[latex-listings#Styling setup|yetenol-styles.sty]] for the required style definitions

 Add **inline** code within a paragraph.